basho/basho_docs/content/riak/kv/2.2.0/developing/usage/creating-objects.md

 Notice that we specified both a value for the object, i.e. `WOOF!`, and a content type, `text/plain`.
 See [content types][usage content types] for more information.

 Now, you run the same read operation as in [Reading Objects](/riak/kv/2.2.0/developing/usage/reading-objects).
 If the write operation was successful, you should be able to successfully read the object.
-Please note that the operation will fail if you don't first create the bucket-type "animals" as per the page on [bucket types](/riak/kv/2.2.0/using/cluster-operations/bucket-types).
+Please note that the operation will fail if you don't first create the bucket-type `animals` as per the page on [bucket types](/riak/kv/2.2.0/using/cluster-operations/bucket-types).

 ### Store an Object